h3y6e/blj/README.md

 # BLJ

-Script for macOS to automate web authentication for the NAIST's campus wireless LAN, Mandara Musen LAN (`mm2010` or `mm2020`).
+Script for macOS to automate web authentication for the NAIST's campus wireless LAN (`mm2010` or `mm2020`).

 ## Usage